haddocking/powerfit/README.md

     cd powerfit-master/
     (sudo) python setup.py install

-If you are starting from a clean system, the following instructions should get you up and running in no time.
+If you are starting from a clean system, follow the instructions for your particular operating system as described below, they should get you up and running in no time.

-### Unix (Linux/MacOSX)
+### Linux

-Unix systems usually include already a Python distribution.
+Linux systems usually already include a Python2.7 distribution.
+First make sure the Python header files are available

+    (sudo) apt-get install python-dev

 To easily install the required Python packages, first install the Python package manager [pip](https://pip.pypa.io/en/latest/installing.html).
-Download *get-pip.py*, open up a terminal and navigate to the location of *get-pip.py*.
-Type

-    (sudo) python get-pip.py

-This installs *pip*, making Python package management easy.
+Download *get-pip.py* and install pip as explained at the pip website.

 To install NumPy, Cython and SciPy type

     (sudo) pip install numpy cython scipy